CharlieNestor/markov_switching_model_stocks/README.md

 # Markov Switching Model for Financial Time Series

-This project implements a Bayesian Markov Switching Model for analyzing financial time series data, with a particular focus on capturing the peculiar dynamics of stock returns.
+This project implements a Bayesian Markov Switching Model for analyzing financial time series data, with a particular focus on capturing the  dynamics of stock returns.
 The model employs a full Bayesian approach to identify and characterize different market regimes, providing a robust framework for understanding market behavior.

 ## Project Overview